 Jacob Dinezon’s first fame began in the year 1877 when his novel The Dark Young Man appeared.
 It made such an impression at the time that ten thousand copies were distributed.
-Later came his stories Hershele and Yosele that drew tears from thousands of readers.
-The gentleness and kindness that led Dinezon to devote his life to small Jewish children filled his works, and although the number of books that he wrote during his lifetime is not especially large, Dinezon was still among the best known Yiddish writers.
+Later came his stories Hershele and Yosele, which drew tears from thousands of readers.
+The gentleness and kindness that led Dinezon to devote his life to small Jewish children filled his works, and although the number of books that he wrote during his lifetime is not especially large, Dinezon was still among the best-known Yiddish writers.

 He was born in the year 1856 in Nay Zhager, Kovno province, to a poor but prestigious family.
-He was brought up in Mohilev, where he received his early and advanced education befitting a young Maskil of that time.
+He was brought up in Mohilev, where he received his early and advanced education, befitting a young Maskil of that time.
 He began his literary activities as other Maskilim of that time with scientific articles to inform the public.
-However, he switched to novels right away.
-The first was a large novel For the Sins of the Fathers that the censor did not permit to be published.
-Soon after he wrote The Dark Young Man and that was the beginning of his fame.
+However, he quickly switched to novels.
+The first was a large novel, For the Sins of the Fathers, that the censor did not permit to be published.
+Soon after he wrote The Dark Young Man, and that was the beginning of his fame.

 Besides these works that have been mentioned, Dinezon wrote many stories and articles, translated several volumes of world and Jewish history, and so on.
 In the last years before the war, he published little of his own work.
 The great reading public remembered the beloved, kind Dinezon from his previous works, but for the circle of Yiddish writers, Dinezon was a close friend, a provider, an “uncle,” as he was called.
 He was the closest and most intimate friend of I. L. Peretz and those who felt like students and children in Peretz’s house came to “Uncle” Dinezon with all of their worries.
 He always had enough time for everyone.